flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ^^GW CG^^

     Insert a THS value based on the GW CG values found in the EFB Ground Services > Payload page.
 While this will be slightly off versus TOCG because of taxi fuel consumption, this will be close enough to accurate values until a better TOCG display is implemented.
-You can

-    - GW CG value on the EFB found on the [Payload Tab on the Grounds Services Page](../../fbw-a32nx/feature-guides/loading-fuel-weight.md#finding-the-payload-screen).
+    - GW CG value can be found on the [Payload Tab on the Grounds Services Page](../../fbw-a32nx/feature-guides/loading-fuel-weight.md#finding-the-payload-screen) in the flyPad EFB.
     - CG to THS can be found in the downloable FBW checklist in our [Standard Operating Procedures](../SOP.md#normal-procedures) resources page.

     Make sure to update this value or set the correct trim once your engines have started.